The Only 7 Yoga Poses You Need to Build Muscle

 Video of the Day

-In fact, a July 2011 study published in the International Journal of Yoga shows that a regular yoga practice helps not only relieve stress and anxiety, but it can also help build muscle mass and maintain strength, which can protect you from conditions, such as arthritis and back pain.
+In fact, a July 2011 study in the International Journal of Yoga shows that a regular yoga practice helps not only relieve stress and anxiety, but it can also help build muscle mass and maintain strength, which can protect you from conditions, such as arthritis and back pain.

 How to Follow a Yoga Practice for Building Strength

 If you're looking to gain more strength from your yoga practice, Painuly recommends beginners start with two to three yoga sessions a week, ranging from 30 to 60 minutes depending on your fitness level.
-However, if you're a seasoned yogi and have a consistent practice, Painuly recommends incorporating strength-based yoga poses in your regular routine for four to five days a week.

 Advertisement